jimxshaw/rubystems/ruby-question-bank.md

 Why can't you do vinegar sugar on variable assignment, like so: `var.=(5)`?
 - methods can only be called on objects and variable only represent (or point to) objects

+## Classes

+If `def` is used to define methods, what word is used to define classes?
+- `class`

+How does naming differ between methods and classes?
+- methods are snake_case, and classes are PascalCase